learn-co-curriculum/phase-0-pac-1-booleans/README.md

 * Use Less-Than-or-Equal-To Comparison `<=`
 * Invert Truth Value with "Bang" (`!`)
 * Invert Truth Value with "Double-Bang" (`!`)
+* Identify Truthy and Falsey Values in Ruby
 * Join Boolean Expressions with AND
 * Join Boolean Expressions with OR